asterics/AsTeRICS-Grid/docs/documentation_user/10_faq.md

 #### iOS
 With iOS 15 it was possible to use all voices installed on the device within AsTeRICS Grid.
 With iOS 16 Apple seems to have decided to remove the possibility to use high quality voices within web applications and therefore also to remove them from AsTeRICS Grid.
 See this [issue on Github about iOS voices](https://github.com/asterics/AsTeRICS-Grid/issues/223) and this [question in the Apple developer forum](https://developer.apple.com/forums/thread/723503) which shows that this isn't a bug, but is behaviour that's intended by Apple.
 We've contacted Apple directly and asked them to revert this change, but didn't receive an answer.
 If you're experiencing this issue, you can send feedback to Apple directly: [send feedback to Apple](https://www.apple.com/feedback/ipad/)

+**Update**: with iOS 17 the situation became better again, now for most languages at least one higher quality voice is available for AsTeRICS Grid, also see https://github.com/asterics/AsTeRICS-Grid/issues/223#issuecomment-1729299302

 ## Can I recover the password of my online user?
 We care about the protection of private data that can be inserted into grids, e.g. images or sound recordings.
 Therefore we've designed AsTeRICS Grid in a way where only the user itself can see his/her data, nobody else.
 All data of online users is encrypted using the password of the user.
 So even if we have access to the database, we cannot see anything but encrypted, unreadable data.
 While that's great for privacy, it also has this major drawback: